datacamp/rdocumentation-app/README.md

 You'll need docker and docker-compose to run this stack locally

 - Copy the .env.sample to .env and change relevant variables
+  - If you already have a mysql db running on port 3306, update the `DATABASE_PORT` to another value
 - `docker-compose create` to create the redis and mysql container
 - `docker-compose start` to fire up a local redis an mysql
+- Use the same node version in your terminal as the Dockerfile is using: `nvm use 8.16`
+- `npm install`
 - Run the database migrations by doing `npm run migrate`
 - `npm run start-dev`

+### Troubleshooting

+If you get an error: `SequelizeConnectionError: ER_NOT_SUPPORTED_AUTH_MODE: Client does not support authentication protocol requested by server; consider upgrading MySQL client` follow these steps:

+1. Access your mysql container: you can do it either through the docker app by clicking on the "cli" button of the container, or in your terminal by running `docker exec -it <mysql_container_id> bash`
+2. `mysql -u root -p`
+3. Enter: `password`
+4. `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'`

 ## How to deploy